-U.S. judge grants bid to narrow Trump travel ban
+U.S. judge narrows travel ban in defeat for Trump

 The Trump administration also said that all refugees without a close family tie would be blocked from the country for four months.

 Trump said the measure was necessary to prevent attacks.
-However, opponents including states and refugee advocacy groups, sued to stop it, disputing its security rationale and saying it discriminated against Muslims.
+However, the state of Hawaii sued to stop it, disputing its security rationale and saying it discriminated against Muslims.

 Hawaii's attorney general Douglas Chin asked Watson to issue an injunction allowing grandparents and other family members to travel to the United States.
 Hawaii and refugee groups argue that resettlement agencies have a "bona fide" relationship with the refugees they help, sometimes over the course of years.